 Squeamish customers, as well as vegan customers, launched a successful campaign against Starbucks to get rid of the buggy colorant from their beautiful Strawberry Frappuccino.
 Remember, pretty much anything that you eat or drink that is red or pink has this pinkish-red bug juice in it.

-Weird but true, they approve of cockroach pieces and other insect parts in our chocolate bars.
+Weird but true, they approve of cockroach pieces and other insect parts in our chocolate candy bars.
 Research finds the pieces when viewed under a microscope.

 No no no no no nooooo!
 I am so disturbed by this visual.
 Hey, google it if you don’t believe me!
 It’s absolutely mind-boggling in the most despicable way that the FDA handbook allows 60 insect pieces for every 100 grams of chocolate.
 That’s literally a few bites!
 Waaah!
 Why is this okay?!
 And why is it considered safe for consumption by our FDA?